hujhax/austin-improv-wiki/Troupes/Awww, Shit!.md

 One example: a performer would precede a walk-on by saying, "I smell a WAAAAAAALK OOOOONNNN" and then using the Yamaha DJX to play record-scratching noises.
 (They would then walk into the scene and do something low-key like deliver a pizza.)

 ## History
-During the initial "King of the Hill" phase of *[[Shows/The Cagematch]]*, Awww, Shit! won a long run of matches, perhaps over two months.
+During the initial "King of the Hill" phase of *[[Shows/The Cagematch|The Cagematch]]*, Awww, Shit! won a long run of matches, perhaps over two months.

 [[Category/Troupes|Category:Troupes]]